 A Chimera's Unborn Twin Brother Fathered His Son

-A Chimera Can Possess Both Male And Female Sex Organs
+A Chimera Can Possess Both Male And Female Organs

-If a female twin absorbs her male twin in the womb, or vice-versa, the resulting chimera can possess both sets of genitalia.
-In one case, a woman conceived by in vitro fertilization, implanted three fertilized eggs into her womb.
-Only one baby was born.
+If a female twin absorbs her twin in the womb, or vice-versa, the resulting chimera can possess both sets of female organs.
+In one case, a woman conceived by in vitro fertilization implanted three fertilized eggs into her womb; only one baby was born.